No evidence for local $H_0$ anisotropy from Tully--Fisher or supernova distances: Methodology

 We calculate the Bayesian evidence to quantify models' relative goodness-of-fit.
 This is the probability of the data $D$ given the model $M$:

 where $\bm\theta$ is the set of free parameters of the model, $\mathcal{L}$ is the likelihood function and $\pi(\bm\theta)$ is the prior on the parameters.
 We estimate this using the \texttt{harmonic} package\footnote{\url{https://github.com/astro-informatics/harmonic}}, which fits a normalising flow to the posterior samples to compute evidence using the harmonic estimator~\citep{McEwan_2021,Polanska_2024}.
 For the \ac{TFR} samples we numerically marginalise over both galaxy latent parameters ($r$ and $\etatrue$) at each \ac{MCMC} step, yielding a low-dimensional posterior suitable for evidence computation with \texttt{harmonic}.
 In contrast, for the \PP\ samples the covariance prevents straightforward numerical marginalisation of the distances, requiring them to be sampled explicitly.
 This results in an approximately $600$-dimensional posterior, which makes evidence calculation challenging.
+While \texttt{harmonic} is designed to compute the Bayesian evidence directly from posterior samples of moderately high dimension, it has typically been tested on $\mathcal{O}(10)$-dimensional problems.
+For example,~\cite{Piras_2024} applied \texttt{harmonic} to a 39-dimensional posterior, validating their results against nested sampling, and also to a 159-dimensional posterior for which nested sampling was computationally infeasible. \texttt{harmonic} uses a normalising flow within a harmonic-mean framework to perform density estimation for evidence computation, but for a $\sim600$-dimensional posterior the required number of samples becomes prohibitive, convergence cannot be guaranteed, and its use has not been previously explored in such high dimensionality.
+Accordingly, we do not apply \texttt{harmonic} in this high-dimensional setting.
 We therefore restrict evidence computation to the \ac{TFR} samples.
 For these, we compare models using the Bayes factor, defined as the ratio of evidences for two models $M_1$ and $M_2$,

 which quantifies the relative probability of the data under the two models.
 Assuming equal prior probabilities for the isotropic and dipole models, the Bayes factor is equal to the model odds $p(M_1 \mid D) / p(M_2 \mid D)$.